 Picture Credit: Grzegorz Niedźwiedzki et al

-The research team, the authors of the scientific paper think that the track shows an animal was in active motion when the footprint was left.
+The research team think that the track shows an animal that was in active motion when the footprint was left.
 If this is correct, then it is strange that the footprint and skeleton are so close together, as if the dinosaur simply dropped “dead in its tracks” as it were.
-The track was not made by the foot of the animal after its death, and may not represent the last steps of the individual represented by the skeleton.
-It is much more likely that another Protoceratopsid dinosaur may have walked by that location earlier, in the place where the corpse of a different individual came to be.
-Most palaeontologists believe that Protoceratops lived in herds (or should that be flocks as they are known as the “sheep of the Cretaceous”), perhaps the footprint was made by a herd member shortly before the other dinosaur met its demise.
+The track was not made by the foot of the animal after its death and may not represent the last steps of the individual represented by the skeleton.
+It is much more likely that another protoceratopsid dinosaur may have walked by that location earlier, in the place where the corpse of a different individual came to rest.
+Most palaeontologists believe that Protoceratops lived in herds (or should that be flocks as they are known as the “sheep of the Cretaceous”)?
+Perhaps, the footprint was made by a herd member shortly before the other dinosaur met its demise.

 Not only is the discovery of the body and trace fossils in close proximity a rare event in vertebrate palaeontology, the fossilised Protoceratops footprint is the first of its kind to be discovered from Upper Cretaceous strata of the Gobi desert – we think.
 It is certainly, a wonderful fossil and we at Everything Dinosaur have a soft spot for the Protoceratops genus.
 These dinosaurs may have lacked the spectacular horns of their distant descendants such as Triceratops and Styracosaurus but for us, Protoceratops remains one of our favourites of all the Dinosauria – if the shoe fits…